 First we coloured in the egg boxes in the colours that the Plus Plus are, 1 colour per egg space.
 These were to be our colour slots.

 We chopped up the relevant colour strips to match the colours.
 This was N’s favourite part – bring out a pair of scissors and he’s in his element.
 Unfortunately he chopped willy nilly so I had to grab the remaining colour strips back before he demolished the lot!

 I asked N to match the coloured papers to the same colours slots in the egg box.

 Then we sorted the Plus Plus while talking about the colours.
 He does get pink and purple muddled up, but a lot of the time I don’t know whether he’s doing it on purpose or not!

-Plus Plus is definitely more versatile than for just building and creating figures and patterns.
-You can buy Plus Plus from The Toadstool with prices ranging from £5 to £34.50.
+Plus Plus is definitely more versatile than for just building and creating figures and patterns especially if you’re using it with younger children.
+You can buy Plus Plus in different size packs with prices ranging from £5 to £34.50.

 Have your children ever played with Plus Plus blocks?